Bhadri (estate)

 Bhadri was an estate (taluqdari) of Oudh, British India.
-The Taluqdari was controlled by Bisen clan of Rajputs.
+The Taluqdari was controlled by the Bisen clan of Rajputs.
 Now it is part of Pratapgarh district in Uttar Pradesh, India.

 History

 During the time of Oudh Government, Bhadri was scene of numerous of fights, the chief of which occurred in 1798 Fasli between Mirza Jan, the Nazim and the Taluqdar Rai Daljit Singh.
 The Nazim who had encamped in Bhadri, demanded a higher revenue from the Taluqdar, and in the dispute which followed taluqdar lost his life.